InolofatsengMotloba/CDV01_Career_Goals_Reflection_INOMOT520_BCL2401_GroupD_02_InolofatsengMotloba_CDV01/README.md

    List of industries & roles I have researched
     - UI Designer: main duty is to design a functional, convenient, and appealing user interface for the product
-    - Full stack Engineer: Responsible for both the front-end and back-end work of the application Particular areas that piqued my interest
+    - Full stack Engineer: Responsible for both the front-end and back-end work of the application

+   Particular areas that piqued my interest
     - Full stack: To not limit myself based off of what I enjoy, I feel like being a full-stack engineer would be the perfect balance of following interests & submitting to the demands of industry

 2. **Alignment with Personal Profile**:

    How these industries/roles align with my skills, interests, and values
-    - The front-end developer space requires one to create things that the user sees, and as someone who was once a user and loves unleashing their creativity, I believe that the looks matter as much as functionality.
+    - The front-end developer space requires one to create things that the user sees, and as someone who was once a user and loves unleashing their creativity, I believe that the looks matter as much as functionality

    Gaps or areas for further exploration
     - Different types of programming languages just to understand their functions